krlsmart/krlsmart/README.md

 * Accelerate: The Science of Lean Software and DevOps; Nicole Forsgren; PhD Jez Humble; Gene Kim
 * Clean Architecture: A Craftsman's Guide to Software Structure and Design; Robert C. Martin
 * Domain-Driven Design: Tackling Complexity in the Heart of Software; Eric Evans
-* Extreme Programming Explained: Embrace Change; Kent Beck; Cynthia Andres
-* Refactoring: Improving the Design of Existing Code; Martin Fowler.
+* Refactoring: Improving the Design of Existing Code; Martin Fowler
 * The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win; Gene Kim; Kevin Behr; George Spafford
 * The Pragmatic Programmer: From Journeyman to Master; Andrew Hunt, David Thomas
-* Working Effectively With Legacy Code; Michael C. Feathers

 ---